Moving Checklist for Sellers

 - Arrange hotel or other accommodations.

-- Make plans for pet care and/or lodging.
+- Make plans for pet care and/or lodging, if applicable.

 - Check all closets, cabinets and rooms one last time to make sure you haven't left anything behind.